Sankeerthan13/Next-Word-Prediction/README.md

 # Next Word Prediction

-Welcome to the Next Word Prediction project!
-This project is focused on building a system that predicts the next word in a given sequence of text using Natural Language Processing (NLP) techniques and advanced neural network models.
+This project is designed to predict the next word in a given text sequence using Natural Language Processing (NLP) and deep-learning models.
+It implements sequence-modeling architectures such as LSTM and GRU to capture patterns in text data, preprocesses input text with NLP techniques, and aims to improve prediction accuracy using advanced neural networks.

 ## Overview